Azure-Samples/azure-sql-db-hyperscale-autoscaler/README.md

 ### Azure SQL

-While this is really not needed, for this sample the Azure Function is storing data into the monitored database itself, so you can track over time when, how and why the autoscaler took some actions.
+Azure Function stores autoscaler data right into the monitored database itself, in the `dbo.AutoscalerMonitor` table.
+This is useful both to understand how and why the autoscaler took some actions, but also if you want to save historical data to create better autoscaling algorithms.
 Please use the script `./SQL/create-table` to setup the objects in the target database before running the Azure Function.
+If you plan to use the autoscaler in a production environment, is recommended to use a different database other than the monitored one to store historical autoscaler data.

-The script also create a sample `Numbers` table that can be used to execute some load testing to check how the autoscaler works.
+The provided script also create a sample `Numbers` table that can be used to execute some load testing to check how the autoscaler works.

-In a production environment you may want to take advantage of [Application Insight](https://docs.microsoft.com/en-us/azure/azure-functions/functions-monitoring#log-custom-telemetry-in-c-functions) to store historical autoscaler data, so that it would make easier and cheaper the long term storage of such data and the creation of a dashboard using the Azure Portal.
+Autoscaler data, as an additional sample, is also sent to [Application Insight](https://docs.microsoft.com/en-us/azure/azure-functions/functions-monitoring#log-custom-telemetry-in-c-functions), so autoscler actions can be monitored directly from Azure Portal dashboard.

 ### Azure Function